Shakour-Data/ProjectManagement/Docs/SystemDesign/04_work_breakdown_structure_and_project_management_overview.md

 - Resources are defined and managed as part of the project inputs.
 - Resource definitions include human resources, materials, equipment, and other assets.
-- These definitions are stored in JSON files under `user_inputs/resource_allocation.json` and related folders.
+- These definitions are stored in JSON files under `SystemInputs/user_inputs/task_resource_allocation.json` and related folders.
 - The package links resources to tasks and manages their allocation dynamically during project execution.

 ### 7. Reporting and Dashboards

 - The `project_management_system` module generates various reports and dashboards.
 - Reports include snapshot reports at key milestones and trend reports showing progress over time.
-- Reports are saved in the `reports` directory and include dashboards for visual insights.
+- Reports are saved in the `project_management/PM_SystemOutputs/system_outputs/` directory and include dashboards for visual insights.

 ### 8. Testing and Validation